connolly/DESC_school/blog/using-ipython-notebooks.rst

 notebook - with the code and figures embedded - simply click on "Read more...".

-To download the notebook to your machine, click  "Read more..." and then on "Source" (in the top right corner) and save the notebook to your harddrive.
+To download the notebook to your machine, click  "Read more..." and then on "Source"  which you can find in the top right corner and save the notebook to your harddrive.

 To run the notebook - assuming you have followed the installation